Laura's resins and sculpture:

 "La Belle Farceur", customized Breyer

-Clydesdale to blonde sorrel Belgian mare
+Clydesdale mare (sculpted by Christian Hess) to blonde sorrel Belgian mare, with

-short tail, leg feathering removed, and head turned slightly right.
-I later
+a new short tail, leg feathering removed, and head turned

-found out that mares don't show in a surcingle!
+slightly right.
+I later found out that mares don't show in a surcingle!
 It's a cool old pic anyways!

-Created in 1981.
+Created in 1981. |

 "Casenna", customized Breyer #48

-Morgan, flaxen liver chestnut Morgan mare
+Morgan, flaxen liver chestnut Morgan mare.

 Casenna was a portrait model of a real Morgan mare of the same name.
 One